hackbinghamton/WebDevelopmentWorkshop/HTMLCSSminiProject.md

 </html>
 ```

-This text block should be placed in the index.html file.
-Change lines title and h1 to better suit your content!
+Don't forget to change out the content for the `title` and `h1` tags to better suit your site!

-**At any point from now on you can view your website by clicking the html file from the file manager and opening it in any web browser.**
+**To view your website, click the html file from the file manager and open it in any web browser.**

-## STEP THREE -- section off your page and add content.
+## 3) Section off your page by dividing up content

+Instead of having all of the content as one giant paragraph, you probably want to section off the content on your page so it's easier to read and navigate.
-If you want a multipage website, head over to the README and grab some links to one of our many quality tutorials; otherwise, change the body section of your HTML file so it has sections that look like this:
+For example, you can use `<section>` and `<div>` tags to divide the body section of the `index.html` file so it looks something like this:

 ```
 <main>